pierrediedhiou/cybersecurity-journey/glossary.md

 - **Reverse DNS (rDNS)** — The process of resolving an IP address back to a hostname, the opposite of normal DNS lookup.
 Used in Nmap with the -R flag to identify hostnames of discovered hosts
+- **robots.txt** — A file at the root of a website that instructs search engine crawlers which pages they should not index.
+Often reveals hidden directories and restricted paths during recon (ex: /staff-portal, /admin, /backup)
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction